‘America’s Got Talent’ Act Brought Judge Simon Cowell To Tears

 Banks then told the audiences both in attendance and at home, “That was one of the most beautiful moments I’ve ever seen from you, that vulnerability and that beauty.
 That’s what a lot of people don’t know about Mr. Cowell, is that he is a big soft papa.”

-“You’re just an incredible person and an incredible human being,” concurred Cowell’s fellow judge Mel B, also a parent to Angel Iris Murphy Brown, Madison Brown Belafonte, and Phoenix Chi Gulzarthe.
+“You’re just an incredible person and an incredible human being,” concurred Cowell’s fellow judge Mel B, also a parent to Angel Iris Murphy Brown, Madison Brown Belafonte, and Phoenix Chi Gulzar.

 “To do what you’ve done, adopting all these kids and giving them a life, and then your voice sings such truth and honestly.”